One-2-3-45/One-2-3-45/README.md

 ## Training Your Own Model

 ### Data Preparation
-We use Objaverse-LVIS dataset for training and render the selected shapes (with CC-BY license) into 2D images with Blender.
+We use the Objaverse-LVIS dataset for training and render the selected shapes (with a CC-BY license) into 2D images with Blender.
 #### Download the training images.
 Download all One2345.zip.part-* files (5 files in total) from <a href="https://huggingface.co/datasets/One-2-3-45/training_data/tree/main">here</a> and then cat them into a single .zip file using the following command:
 ```bash